yuvanist/json-merge/README.md

 starts from **input_basefilename1.json** and reads all the files in that particular folder in a sequential order and creates a output JSON file in that folder itself.
-If **output_basefilename1.json** already exist in that foler then it increases the suffix count and checks again.
+If **output_basefilename1.json** already exist in that folder then it increases the suffix count and checks again.

-When the file reaches maximum size specified size by the user, it terminates automatically and informs user about the intermediate file created. which has the size of *maximum_size* specified by the user.
+When the file reaches maximum size [in bytes] specified size by the user, it terminates automatically and informs user about the intermediate file created. which has the size of *maximum_size* specified by the user.